-- Electing local delegates and encouraging interested officers, stewards, and members to attend each Region Council meeting and National Union convention;
+- Electing local delegates and encouraging interested officers, stewards, and members to attend each Regional Council meeting and National Union convention;

 - Serving on a local committee and attending membership meetings.
-Propose ideas that will improve the union's work in carrying out UE policy.
-Discuss resolutions that can be brought to the Region Council and National Convention—every member has the right and obligation to help formulate UE's policies.
+Propose ideas that will improve the union’s work in carrying out UE policy.
+Discuss resolutions that can be brought to the Regional Council and National Convention—every member has the right and obligation to help formulate UE’s policies;

-- Making sure that full reports of Region Council meetings and the National Convention are made to the membership.
+- Making sure that full reports of Regional Council meetings and the National Convention are made to the membership;

 - Helping in UE organizing campaigns.
 Members can speak from experience, with honesty, about the union—a powerful message to workers who are considering joining UE.